mdgaus/nucleus42/README.md

    TeamProfile.js:- reusable form for Team section on Company profile edit, common to all team sections

    utils.js:- contains reusable blocks of code such as error notification, convert date format, experiences/team member card layout and static JSON data, common to all

+   using a library react-widget for DateTimePicker which is used on claim profile form of company and person

 ```

 ### Template